 The Company has historically generated a significant amount of cash from operations.
 In 2005, the Company funded its operations and liquidity needs primarily through cash flows from operations, and, when needed, proceeds from its accounts receivable securitization program and borrowings under its unsecured credit facilities.
 During 2006, the Company expects to continue to fund its working capital needs primarily through operations and, when needed, using proceeds from the accounts receivable securitization program and borrowings under its available lines of credit.
 The Company believes that the funds available to it, including cash expected to be generated from operations and funds available through its securitization program and other available lines of credit, are adequate to meet its needs for 2006.
 However, unforeseen circumstances in the toy or game industry, such as softness in the retail environment or unanticipated changes in consumer preferences, could result in a significant decline in revenues and operating results for the Company, which could result in the Company being in non-compliance with its debt covenants and unable to use funding from its accounts receivable securitization program.
 Non-compliance with its debt covenants could result in the Company being unable to utilize borrowings under its revolving credit facility and other bank lines, a circumstance which potentially could occur when operating shortfalls would most require supplementary borrowings to enable the Company to continue to fund its operations.
-Also, non-compliance with covenants under its accounts receivable securitization program could result in the Company being unable to utilize this program.
-In addition, a significant deterioration in the business of a major U.S. customer could result in a decrease in eligible accounts receivable that would prevent the Company from being able to fully utilize its accounts receivable securitization program.
+Also, non-compliance with covenants under its accounts receivable securitization program could result in a decrease in eligible accounts receivable that would prevent the Company from being able to fully utilize its accounts receivable securitization program.